Jason2Brownlee/AuthoritySite/README.md

 Over the years I'm often asked questions about how to get started with authority websites.

 This project captures my best advice: to read high quality books on the topic and do what they say.
+This is how I got started.
+Importantly, I point out _which_ high quality books to read.

 I have written a book of my own on the subject (for my sons) telling the story of how I built, ran, and sold a 7-figure site (titled "_The Story of Machine Learning Mastery: How I Built, Operated, and Sold a Multimillion-Dollar Website_").
 I may release it publicly one day, but not yet.
 Until then, this project contains my best advice in the form of a reading list.